flaminscotsman/MongoDBAtlas-GCP-AIMLv2/README.md

-# MongoDBAtlas-GCP-AIML
+# MongoDB Atlas & GCP AI/ML

 # Background

-This is a tutorial on how to use MongoDB Atlas in conjunction with Google Cloud Platform AI/ML APIs to create a event-driven model in Python.
+This is a tutorial on how to use [MongoDB Atlas](https://cloud.mongodb.com) in conjunction with Google's [AI & Machine Learning Products](https://cloud.google.com/products/ai/) to create an event-driven model in Python.

-This is part of a workshop series presented by MongoDB and Google Cloud.
-However it can also be done on its own.
-The Google part of the workshop is based on https://cloud.google.com/vision
+This is part of a workshop series presented by [MongoDB](https://www.mongodb.com/) and [Google Cloud](https://cloud.google.com/), however it can also be followed along on its own.
+The Google aspects of the workshop are based on Google's [Vision API](https://cloud.google.com/vision/).

 ## Technical Complexity

-_Beginner_ to _Intermediate_
+_Beginner to Intermediate_

-## Skills
+## Technology

-Familiarity with the following skill sets will help:
+Familiarity with the following technologies will be of benefit:

 * Python 3
 * HTML
 * Basic JSON (will be covered in MongoDB introduction slides)

-## Software required
+## Software Requirements

-* Modern web browser such as Chrome
+1. Modern web browser such as [Google Chrome](https://www.google.com/chrome/)
-  * Needed to access MongoDB Atlas, GCP Console, and Google CloudShell
+  * Required to access MongoDB Atlas, GCP Console, and Google CloudShell
-* Optionally install [MongoDB Compass](https://www.mongodb.com/download-center/compass) but this is not required
+* Optionally install [MongoDB Compass](https://www.mongodb.com/download-center/compass), the GUI for MongoDB

 ## Duration

 _45 Minutes_

 # Setup

 ## High Level Readme

 * Setup a MongoDB Atlas Account
-* Deploy a MongoDB Atlas M0 (free tier)
+* Deploy a free-tier MongoDB Atlas M0 cluster
-* Configure the free tier to create a username/password and an IP whitelist to allow access from anywhere
+* Create a database username/password and setup a suitable IP whitelist entry to allow access to the cluster
 * Make note of the connection string for Python
-* Create a Google Cloud account
+* Create a Google Cloud account if required
-* Enable the Cloud Vision API
+* Enable the _Cloud Vision API_
 * Create a service credential and download the JSON file
 * Create a GCP instance
 * Open firewall rules in GCP for ports 8088 and 8089 for this instance
-* Install python, clone this github repo on to the host
+* Install python and clone this github repo on the GCP instance
-* Configure the `FinishedSampleCode/settings.cfg` and `FinishedSampleCode/gcpcreds.cfg` to have the Atlas connection string and GCP credentials in them that you created earlier
+* Configure the `FinishedSampleCode/settings.cfg` and `FinishedSampleCode/gcpcreds.cfg` with the Atlas connection string and GCP credentials that you created earlier
 * Install any python requirements by running `pip install -r FinishedSampleCode/requirements.txt`
 * Start the application using `python3 FinishedSampleCode/runner.py`
-* Open a web browser to the GCP instance running on port 8088 over http
+* Open a web browser to the GCP instance running on port 8088 over http: `http://<host>:8088`

 ## Low Level Readme

 * [Readme for configuring MongoDB Atlas](Guides/AtlasSetup.md)
 * [Readme setup GCP project and configuring GCP Vision API](Guides/GCPProjectAndVisionSetup.md)
 * [Readme for configuring the GCP Instance](Guides/GCPInstanceSetup.md)
-* [Readme for writing this code from scratch](Guides/Code.md) or alternately just use the code in `FinishedSampleCode`
+* [Readme for writing this code from scratch](Guides/Code.md) or alternately just use the code in the `FinishedSampleCode` directory.
 * [The guide for CRUD operations used during the instruction part of workshop](Guides/CRUD.md)
 * [Instructor's Notes](Guides/Instructors.md)

 # Execution

 * Start the application using `python3 FinishedSampleCode/runner.py`
 * Open a web browser to the GCP instance running on port 8088 over http
 * Insert a document into the database using MongoDB Compass or the new Data Explorer view in MongoDB Atlas which you can get to via the "Collections" button.
 The document you insert should have a field called `url` which is a full URL to an image.